MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 - B2B creates two separate guest identities of a guest - one in their home network and another in the inviting networks.
 Admins govern the data of incoming guests in their network.

-- Rich audit logs track the guest lifecycle and the inviters for each guests, For more details, see [Auditing and reporting a B2B collaboration user](https://docs.microsoft.com/azure/active-directory/b2b/auditing-and-reporting).
+- Rich audit logs track the guest lifecycle and the inviters for each guest.
+For more details, see [Auditing and reporting a B2B collaboration user](https://docs.microsoft.com/azure/active-directory/b2b/auditing-and-reporting).

 ## What features will not be available in the private preview?

-- **Personal email/ Phone number based legacy accounts** – The private preview will allow guests with Microsoft 365 Business email accounts.
-Other email domains like Gmail or Yahoomail etc. will not be supported in this release.
-However, all legacy data (like old community posts, files etc.) of such users will be migrated so community members can see.
+- **Personal email/ Phone number-based legacy accounts** – The private preview will allow guests with Microsoft 365 Business email accounts.
+Other email domains like Gmail or Yahoo mail etc. will not be supported in this release.
+However, all legacy data (like old community posts, and files) of such users will be migrated so community members can see.
 Any legacy phone-based accounts will not be supported.

 - **Cross-Geography guests** – Today we provide enable organizations to host Yammer in two data centers – Europe and North America.
 With this new guest support, users will be able to add guests from their same geography.
 (Please check our public  roadmap to see timelines for Cross-Geography support)